IBM/sparksql-for-hbase/README.md

 $ ./bin/hbase-sql
 ```

-## Using HSpark to access TPC-DS data
+## 5. Use HSpark to access TPC-DS data

 [The TPC Benchmark™DS (TPC-DS)](http://www.tpc.org/tpcds/) is a decision support benchmark that models several generally applicable aspects of a decision support system, including queries and data maintenance.
 TPC-DS is the de-facto industry standard benchmark for measuring the performance of decision support solutions including, but not limited to, Big Data systems.